-The minimum ESG scores apply on a long basis to corporate and sovereign issuers and single name underlying.
-In the event that a corporate, sovereign issuer or single name underlying sees its ESG score drop below the minimum required by the Management Company for ELEVA Absolute Return Dynamic Fund, the position will be sold no later than 3 months after the score has been downgraded in the best interest of the Shareholders.
+A minimum ESG score of 40/100 apply on a long basis to corporate and sovereign issuers and single name underlying.
+In the event that a corporate, sovereign issuer or single name underlying sees its ESG score drop below the minimum required by the Management Company for ELEVA Absolute Return Europe Fund (i.e. 40/100 score), the position will be sold no later than 3 months after the score has been downgraded in the best interest of the Shareholders.

-The long invested pocket of the ELEVA Absolute Return Dynamic Fund must have a weighted average ESG score superior to the average ESG score of its initial investment universe.
+The long invested pocket of the ELEVA Absolute Return Europe Fund must have a weighted average ESG score superior to the average ESG score of its initial investment universe.
 Equities, bonds, long single name FDIs, money market instruments are in scope.
-Other instruments and products such as index FDIs, UCITS and Other UCIs, or equity basket swaps, are excluded from the calculation perimeter.
+Other instruments and assets.
+Taxonomy-aligned activities are expressed as a share of: